apache/accumulo-website/_docs-2/administration/in-depth-install.md

 installed Accumulo using downstream packaging, the `conf/` could be something else like `/etc/accumulo/`.

-Before starting Accumulo, the configuration files `accumulo-env.sh` and `accumulo.properties` must exist in `conf/` and be properly configured.
-If you are using `accumulo-cluster` to launch a cluster, the `conf/` directory must also contain hosts file for Accumulo services (i.e `gc`, `masters`, `monitor`, `tservers`, `tracers`).
+Before starting Accumulo, the configuration files [accumulo-env.sh] and [accumulo.properties] must exist in `conf/` and be properly configured.
+If you are using `accumulo-cluster` to launch a cluster, the `conf/` directory must also contain host files for Accumulo services (i.e [gc], [masters], [monitor][monitor-host], [tservers], [tracers]).
 You can either create these files manually or run `accumulo-cluster create-config`.

-Logging is configured in `accumulo-env.sh` to use three log4j configuration files in `conf/`.
+Logging is configured in [accumulo-env.sh] to use three log4j configuration files in `conf/`.
 The file used depends on the Accumulo command or service being run.
-Logging for most Accumulo services (i.e Master, TabletServer, Garbage Collector) is configured by `log4j-service.properties` except for the Monitor which is configured by `log4j-monitor.properties`.
-All Accumulo commands (i.e `init`, `shell`, etc) are configured by `log4j.properties`.
+Logging for most Accumulo services (i.e Master, TabletServer, Garbage Collector) is configured by [log4j-service.properties] except for the Monitor which is configured by [log4j-monitor.properties].
+All Accumulo commands (i.e `init`, `shell`, etc) are configured by [log4j.properties].

 ### Configure accumulo-env.sh

 Accumulo needs to know where to find the software it depends on.
-Edit accumulo-env.sh and specify the following:
+Edit [accumulo-env.sh] and specify the following:

 1. Enter the location of Hadoop for `$HADOOP_HOME`